Kshitij10000/ImageCaptionGenrator/README.md

 Graphical User Interface

 We have used tkinter library and PIL (Python Image Library) to make a GUI with Upload button to upload the images and Classify Image button to get generated caption.

+#Performance analysis

+The performance of the image caption generator using LSTM, VGG16, Flicker8k dataset, and Tkinter was thoroughly analyzed.
+The model architecture effectively combined VGG16 for image feature extraction with LSTM for caption generation.
+The model was tested on the dataset, and both qualitative and quantitative analyses were conducted.
+The generated captions were visually inspected, and their coherence and accuracy were evaluated.
+Additionally, the evaluation metrics were calculated to provide a quantitative measure of performance.
+Based on the analysis, potential areas for further improvement were identified to enhance the overall performance of the model.